Sage-Bionetworks/sage-monorepo/docs/dvc.md

 ## Overview

+TODO

-## Pull data
+## Pull data files

-Let's remove the file `sage.png` for the sake of this demonstration.
-Then, we can restore the file with `dvc pull`.
+The command `dvc pull` instructs DVC to pull data files stored in the default remote (AWS S3 bucket in this workspace) using the information included in the files `*.dvc` tracked with `git`.

 ```console
 $ dvc pull